 A home equity line of credit, or HELOC, also utilizes your home’s equity, but as collateral instead of cash.
 With a HELOC, your lender sets a borrowing limit – usually 80% of your home’s value – that you can borrow from again and again over a period of time known as the draw period.
 The repayment period will follow the end of the draw period.
 Some loan terms stipulate that the entire loan amount is due at the end of the draw period in a lump sum, or balloon payment.

 A HELOC is a smart choice if you’re not sure how much you’ll need for all of your repairs or renovations, as the line of credit allows you to borrow multiple times up to your limit.
 If you do have a good idea of the amount you need, then consider one of the other loan options discussed here.

-Rocket LoansSM doesn’t currently offer home equity loans or HELOCs.
+Rocket LoansSM doesn’t currently offer HELOCs.

 Depending on the type of improvement that you’re looking to make to your home, you may qualify for a government loan.
 A Title 1 loan can be used for items that boost your home’s livability.
 These might include accessibility upgrades, new appliances or energy-efficiency improvements.